deephaven/benchmark/docs/heap/gc-heap.md

 ## AggBy Ordered Operations

-This category encompasses the ordered aggregation operations — AggBy variants that must maintain output in key order.
-The ordered constraint forces additional bookkeeping compared to unordered AggBy, creating a distinctive allocation pattern dominated by `MutableInt` wrapper objects alongside the usual chunk arrays.
+This category encompasses aggregation operations that require ordered access to data like median, percentile and sorted_first.
+These operations must internally sort or scan data in order to compute their results, which forces additional bookkeeping compared to simple reductive aggregations (avg, std), creating a distinctive allocation pattern dominated by `MutableInt` wrapper objects alongside the usual chunk arrays.

 ### Ordered Allocation Behavior